 The Faceless: A play on the Black Mage usually having a face shadowed by the hat; in this title, that shadow is their face.

 Gender-Blender Name: In most countries, Vivi is a girl name.
 This probably caused a bunch of people to give him a female name and then pretend he is a she...

-Happily Adopted: raised by a Qu that was actually grooming Vivi to be a snack (something that Vivi isn't aware of).
+Happily Adopted: Raised by a Qu and has fond memories of it.
+That Qu was actually grooming Vivi to be a snack (something that Vivi isn't aware of).

-Nice Hat: Every Black Mage has one, but his is much cooler, to the point the Italian official Playstation magazine that reviewed the game, back in the day it was released, introduced us to Vivi with the caption: "Nice hat".
-Becomes even cooler in Trance.
+Nice Hat: Every Black Mage has a Robe and Wizard Hat, but his is much cooler, to the point the Italian official Playstation magazine that reviewed the game, back in the day it was released, introduced us to Vivi with the caption: "Nice hat".
+It becomes even cooler in Trance.

 Parental Substitute: Vivi's adoption by Master Quan leads the Qu to become a surrogate grandfather to him.
 Quan teaches Vivi about how the world works, and Vivi in turn refers to him as his "Grandpa".